 Regular sleep heals the mind and the body and if you are not getting enough of it or not at a regular time, your body will feel tired throughout the day.
 Keep away electronic gadgets before your bedtime and develop a healthy sleep routine which could include a warm bath, reading, and meditation.

-If chronic fatigue is hampering your life, get your hemoglobin levels checked.
+If chronic fatigue is hampering your life, get your haemoglobin levels checked.
 An Iron-rich diet that includes greens, meats, tofu, and cereals will ramp up your energy levels.
 Iron-supplements will also help.

 Nothing perks up the energy meter like a good dose of regular exercise.
-A walk, run, yoga session, aerobics are all good options.
+A walk, run, yoga, aerobics and a healthy session of meditation to reduce stress are all good options.

 Excessive exercise can prove detrimental to the health.
 Exercise moderately to reap its benefits.